rice-paper.com

 • Felts.

 To make a sheet of paper successfully you will need two wooden frames - deckle and mould.
 The top frame is deckle, which is removable and determines edge and size of paper and keeps the pulp on the mould.
 Thickness of deckle ensures consistent thickness of paper.
 The bottom frame is mould.
-With some fine wire gauze or plastic mesh stretched over, it drains the water from the pulp.
+With a screen of fine bamboo strips stretched over, it drains the water from the pulp.
+The bamboo screen is hard to come by, but you can make Western deckle and mould quite easily.
+The wood frames of both deckle and mould are 3/8 x 3/8 inch in thickness.
+They must be the same size.
+Cover the mould with some fine wire gauze or plastic mesh.

-1. Vatting - Fill your vat halfway with water.
+1. Fill a vat halfway with water.
 The vat should at least seven inches deep and two inches larger than your deckle and mould.
 Add fiber pulp to the vat and give your pulp a good stir.
 While the pulp still moving, dip your mould-and-deckle, front edge first, into the pulp.
 Lift it out of the vat and give it a little shake.
-This will let fibers woven together to a stronger paper.
+This will let fibers woven together for a stronger paper.

-2. Draining - Drain the water for about five minutes.
+2. Drain the water for about five minutes.
 Take off the deckle.
 Do this carefully.
 If water dropped onto newly formed sheet by accident, take your mould back to the vat.

-3. Couching - Smoothly but not too slowly roll the mould, paper side down, onto a wet felt, or a blotting paper, with a stack of newspaper underneath.
+3. Smoothly but not too slowly roll the mould, paper side down, onto a wet felt, or a blotting paper, with a stack of newspaper underneath.
 This will drive away the air between the paper and felt.
 Gently remove the mould.
+Place a piece of wet felt or blotting paper over the newly-made paper and couch another sheet of paper over it.
+Repeat this process until you have as many sheets as you want.

 Rice Paper